Rohan-GD/PortfolioWebsite/content/posts/2021 goals.md

 description: "my goals for this year"
 ---

-I want this year to be the most productive in my life so that I can get closer to my future goals in a more controlled manner with proper habit building techniques and effective study methods.
-So on of my goals this year is to create a blog, where I will frequently post content about my life, some technology I am interested in and maybe some stuff related to productivity.
+I want this year to be the most productive year in my life so that I can get closer to my future goals in a more controlled manner with proper habit building techniques and effective study methods.
+And one of my goals this year is to create a blog, where I will frequently post content about my life, some technology I am interested in and maybe some stuff related to productivity.
 This is my first post and I thought I will make it about my goals for this year.
 - **Start writing a blog**

 I want to start writing about stuff that I am interested in or the stuff that I am most associated with, like weird stories, book reviews, technical reviews and also life experiences.
 Also some project tutorials.